-The district has identified the following as directory information: student name; address; telephone listing; electronic mail address; photograph; date and place of birth; major field of study; degrees, honors, and awards received; dates of attendance; grade level; most recent educational institution attended; participation in officially recognized activities and sports; and weight and height of members of athletic teams.
+The district has identified the following as directory information: information: student name; address; telephone listing; electronic mail address; photograph; date and place of birth; major field of study; degrees, honors, and awards received; dates of attendance; grade level; most recent educational institution attended; participation in officially recognized activities and sports; and weight and height of members of athletic teams.
 If a parent objects to the release of the student's information included on the directory information response form, this objection also applies to the use of that information for school-sponsored purposes, such as:

-- Honor roll,
+- Honor roll

-- School newspaper,
+- School newspaper

-- Yearbook,
+- Yearbook

-- Recognition activities,
+- Recognition activities

-- News releases, and
+- News releases

-- Athletic programs.
+- Athletic programs

-Note: Review Authorized Inspection and Use of Student Records on page 16.
+Note: Also see Authorized Inspection and Use of Student Records on page 13.